Variations to Development Standards

 Development standards may be contained in State Environmental Planning Policies or Local Environmental Plans.
 Development standards exist to provide a framework of limitations for anticipated development in an area.

-Council is required to keep a register of instances in which development applications have been determined that resulted in a variation to a development standard.
+The City of Newcastle (CN) is required to keep a register of instances in which development applications have been determined that resulted in a variation to a development standard.
 The variation of a development standard may occur via an assessment of an application, under either:

 - Clause 4.6 of the Newcastle Local Environmental Plan (NLEP), or